The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Most writers (new and otherwise) don’t get that memo.
 They are moved by the legend of Leonidas and his Spartans (each warrior worth a thousand), Richard the Lionheart–who led from the front against superior forces, the unstoppable Genghis Khan, and last but not least, Alexander the Great and (purportedly) undefeated.

-In fiction we have Thor, Achilles, and Aragorn.
+I get it.
+Most writers want the romance of a legendary, indomitable warrior.
+So, in fiction we get Thor, Conan, and Aragorn.
 They’re all fine characters but the trope isn’t.
 It’s dishonest and worse, it’s boring.

 So, who does it right?